hallorant/bigmit/model1usb/README.md

 clamp a pin to an alligator clip holder and solder, I've found that this approach often melts the plastic holding the pins.
 Resulting in a bent pin.

+Ensure you give the connections a good tug.
+If they pull apart you did a bad solder job and need to try again.

 Next put the entire DIN connector together.
 We started with this connector because you have to slide the cover over the wire.
 This is easier before the USB-A connector is attached.